scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 The previous tutorial showed why we need to generalize traditional statistics for data on manifolds.
 This tutorial shows how to perform the elementary operations that allow us to “translate” learning algorithms from linear spaces to manifolds.

-We import data that lie on a manifold: the dataset :code:`cities` containing coordinates of cities on the earth's surface.
+We import data that lie on a manifold: the `world cities <https://simplemaps.com/data/world-cities>`__ dataset, that contains coordinates of cities on the earth's surface.
 We visualize it in Figure :ref:`fig:cities`.

 .. code:: python